viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ### Installing the modular resource

 Our modular resource code leverages libraries (specifically a <a href="https://github.com/go-daq/canbus" target="_blank">Can bus library</a>) that can run on Linux and interface with the PiCAN socket.
-We'll also be registering the modular resource with the RDK.
+We'll also be configuring RDK to load the module (after it is compiled.)
 Therefore, we'll need to make the modular resource code available on our Raspberry Pi.
 If you have git installed on your pi, this is as simple as running: